Farm Bureau has the best prices for car insurance for 16-year-olds, at $291 per month.

 But there are other ways to get the cheapest possible car insurance for a 16-year-old.

-Every insurance company offers different prices, and the discrepancy is particularly high when it comes to teenagers — we found that going with one insurer over another can amount to literally thousands of dollars saved over the course of a six-month insurance policy.
+Every insurance company offers different prices, and the discrepancy is particularly high when it comes to teenagers — going with one insurer over another can amount to thousands of dollars saved over the course of a year.

-However, who has the best prices for insurance for 16-year-old drivers will vary by region.
+However, the cheapest insurers for 16-year-old drivers will vary by region.
 You should collect quotes from several different insurance companies to be confident you're paying as little as possible.

 To offset the high cost of insurance for 16-year-olds, many insurance companies offer a variety of discounts targeted specifically for young drivers.
 Here are some common deductions to look out for.

-- Driving Tracker: Many insurance companies will provide you with a telematic driving tracker, which reduces your rates after you've demonstrated that you drive safely — for example, that you don't suddenly start or stop, or swerve on the road.
+- Driving tracker: Many insurance companies will provide you with a telematics driving tracker, which reduces your rates after you've demonstrated that you drive safely.
+For example, it may show that you don't suddenly start or stop, or swerve on the road.
 These plug into your car's diagnostic port, or use a mobile app, to track your habits.

-- Driving Class: Sixteen-year-old drivers are likely to have recently taken driver's education, but many states allow you to take a driver's education course to automatically reduce your car insurance rates — in New York state, it's 10%.
+- Driving class: Sixteen-year-old drivers are likely to have recently taken driver's education, but many states allow you to take a driver's education course to automatically reduce your car insurance rates — in New York state, the discount is 10%.

-- Student Away From Home: This discount applies more often to college students than 16-year-old high schoolers, but if you're more than 100 miles away from home for school (such as if you go to a boarding school), and you don't have a car with you, you'll usually qualify to have your insurance rates reduced.
+- Student away from home: This discount applies more often to college students than 16-year-old high schoolers, but if you're more than 100 miles away from home for school (such as boarding school), and you don't have a car with you, you'll usually qualify to have your insurance rates reduced.

-If you or your parents are buying a new or used car for you to drive once you turn 16, one major consideration to make is how much it costs to insure.
-The price of car insurance varies significantly by car model — for example, we found in our study of the cheapest cars to insure that a Honda CR-V, the car with the lowest monthly rates, was 33% lower cost to insure than a Ford Mustang.
+If you or your parents are buying a new or used car for you to drive once you turn 16, one major consideration is how much it costs to insure.
+The price of car insurance varies significantly by car model — for example, we found in our study of the cheapest cars to insure that a Honda CR-V, the car with the lowest monthly rates, is 33% cheaper to insure than a Ford Mustang.

 Buying a fun or fast car — like a Mustang — may seem appealing, but it's likely to be much more expensive to buy, drive and insure than a car like a Honda Civic.
-Plus, if you do get in an accident, they're more expensive to repair, too.
+Plus, if you do get in an accident, a sports car will be more expensive to repair.

-One of the simplest ways for teenagers to lower their insurance bills is to reduce the amount of coverage they're paying for, and two of the most commonly removed portions of car insurance are comprehensive and collision coverage, which pay for the repair of your own vehicle.
-Collision covers you if your car is damaged in a crash and no one else is at fault; and comprehensive coverage pays for damage other than a collision, like vandalism or theft.
+One of the simplest ways for teenagers to lower their insurance bills is to reduce the amount of coverage they're paying for.
+The most commonly removed portions of car insurance are comprehensive and collision coverage, which pay for the repair of your own vehicle.
+Collision covers you if your car is damaged in a crash and no one else is at fault.
+Comprehensive coverage pays for damage caused by something other than a collision, like vandalism or theft.

 Both coverages are optional unless you have a car loan or lease.
-Dropping comprehensive and collision coverage is generally a better idea when your car is older and worth less.
-This is because the maximum possible payout of coverage (the replacement cost of your car) decreases faster than the cost of coverage.
+Dropping comprehensive and collision coverage is generally a better idea when your car is older and not worth as much money.
+This is because the maximum possible payout of coverage — the replacement cost of your car — is often less than the cost of coverage.
 However, you should only drop these coverages if you can afford to repair or replace your car without them.

 For 16-year-olds who are simply adding themselves to their parents' policy, getting behind the wheel can be as simple as calling your insurance agent or going to your insurer's website.

-However, adding a 16-year-old to a car insurance policy is an ideal time to check with other insurers to see how much they charge for their prices, and consider switching insurance companies in order to save money.
+However, adding a 16-year-old to a car insurance policy is an ideal time to check with other insurers to see how much they charge for their coverage and to consider switching insurance companies in order to save money.